taiyun/corrplot/README.md

 ## For Developers ###
 ### How to contribute
-- Fork, clone, edit, commit, push, create pull request,
+- Fork, clone, edit, commit, push, create pull request
 - Use RStudio
 - Unit-testing: press `CTRL+SHIFT+T` in RStudio
-  - we know that is hard to write tests especially for a package like this
+  - we know that is hard to write tests especially for a visual package like this

 ### How to perform static code analysis and style checks
 We use `lintr` which also performs the analysis on Travis-CI.